Adolescent or Middle Childhood Education, Master of Arts in Teaching

 Classroom Academy Enrollment Sequence

 The Classroom Academy residency model is a pathway option within our existing 3-year M.A.T. program.
-After the first year of the program, Classroom Academy Residents are fully integrated into a host school for year 2 and 3.
-M.A.T. students will teach alongside a critic teacher, under a gradual release of responsibility model.
-Over 2 years, the resident will gradually take over the responsibilities of the teacher, including following curriculum, lesson planning, and classroom leadership.
-Residents will have the support and guidance of their critic teacher, field supervisor and course instructors over 2 years while working in their placement.
+After the first year of the program, Classroom Academy (CA) students are fully integrated into a host school, teaching alongside a host teacher in their content area.
+Over 2 years, the CA students gradually take over the responsibilities of the teacher including lesson planning and classroom leadership.
+CA students will have the support and guidance of their host teacher, field supervisor and course instructors over these 2 years while working in their placement.

-During the Classroom Academy residency experience, students will complete additional coursework that links theory to classroom practice.
-Residents receive intensive mentoring by faculty members and field supervisors.
-The program concludes with the capstone project.
-Upon graduating from the M.A.T. program, completers recommended for New York State Initial (and Professional) teacher certification.
+During the Classroom Academy residency experience, students complete additional coursework and receive intensive mentoring by faculty members and field supervisors.
+Upon graduating from the M.A.T. program, completers are recommended for New York State Initial (and Professional) teacher certification.
 After obtaining three years of qualifying teaching experience, program completers are eligible for Professional certification.
-Completion of the Classroom Academy pathway provides each Resident 1 year of experience to count towards their Professional certification.
+Completion of the Classroom Academy pathway provides each CA student with 1 year of experience to count towards their Professional certification.

 Plan of Study Grid